French Connection II: Plot

-When he is well enough to be on his feet, Doyle slowly regains his physical fitness.
-He searches Marseille and, finding the hideout he was brought to, sets it on fire.
+After recovering from his withdrawal, Doyle searches Marseille and, finding the hideout he was brought to, sets it on fire.
 He breaks into a room and discovers Charnier's henchmen, whom he pursues and interrogates as to Charnier's whereabouts.
 He discovers that a delivery of opium is ongoing at the harbor.
-Doyle, Barthélémy and other inspectors rush there and engage Charnier's henchmen in a gun battle.
+Doyle, Barthélémy, and other inspectors rush there and engage Charnier's henchmen in a gun battle.
 Then the criminals open a series of spillways and water rushes in, trapping Doyle and Barthélémy.
 The latter almost drowns, but Doyle manages to rescue him.

 French police want Doyle sent back home, but Doyle convinces Barthélémy, who "owes him one", to keep watch over the ship.
 They eventually spot the ship's captain on his way to meet Charnier's lieutenant Jacques, whom Doyle recognizes.
 A tipoff ensues taking the police to the drug warehouse, which they raid, but are met with a barrage of fire.
 Doyle picks up a gun and kills a gangster machine-gunning them.
 Jacques and other men escape with the drugs on board a van, but Barthélémy closes the warehouse door and stops them.
 Meanwhile, once again Charnier has escaped.
 Doyle makes an exhausting foot chase of Charnier, who is sailing out of the harbor on his yacht.
 After spotting Charnier in the distance, Doyle catches up with the vessel at the end of the pier, takes his gun out of his holster, and calls Charnier's name.
-In a matter of a few seconds, a surprised Charnier turns around and is shot dead by Doyle.
+A surprised Charnier turns and is shot dead by Doyle.

 Production

 John Frankenheimer had lived in France for a number of years when he agreed to make the film:

 I like the script, I like the characters, I like the Hackman character in France and not speaking a word of French.
 It's a very difficult film because we want in no way to rip off the first one, which is one of the best films I've ever seen.
 I want to make a movie that stands on its own as a movie.

 Frankenheimer also admitted he made the film in part because of the financial failure of The Impossible Object.
 "I want to make pictures that one sees", he said.
 "There's a great public out there and you have to reach them; otherwise you're not in the movie business."
+Prior to production beginning, Frankenheimer brought in Pete Hamill to re-write all of the dialogue.
+William Friedkin stated that he never had an interest in doing a sequel to the film and also never watched the film.